Sentry Alternative | Self-Hosted, Pay Once | Telebugs

 • Deployment habits such as setting DSNs through environment variables and tracking releases.

-For the technical migration details, read the Sentry SDK compatible guide.
+For the technical migration details, read the Sentry SDK compatible error tracking guide.

 What changes with Telebugs